learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 test_images, test_labels = next(test_generator)
 ```

+    Found 132 images belonging to 2 classes.
+    Found 790 images belonging to 2 classes.

 Note the drastic difference of one of these images as compared to the raw file:

 (Yes; it is just an incoherent blob of dots after our tremendous compression.)